-The blockchain is a record of information, that lets you trade with anyone, without the need to trust them or rely on another organization, like eBay and PayPal for example, to do so.
-So if you want to sell your laptop, you can do it directly on the blockchain, without needing anyone else, meaning you save the transaction fees that you would normally have to pay.
+A blockchain is a record of information, that lets you trade with anyone, without the need to trust them or rely on another organization, like eBay and PayPal for example, to do so.
+So if you want to sell your laptop, you can do it directly on a blockchain, without needing anyone else, meaning you save the transaction fees that you would normally have to pay.

-But blockchain is not limited to buying and selling, any type of information can be stored on the blockchain.
+But the uses of blockchain are not limited to buying and selling, any type of information can be recorded on a blockchain.

-The data that is recorded is copied onto lots of different devices that form a network.
+The data that is recorded is copied onto lots of different devices that are connected to each other to form a network.
 Whenever any new information is added, all of the devices are updated straightaway.
-So even if one of them loses your information, it will be safe and sound on another one, in a completely different location.
+So even if one device were to lose some information, the data would be safe and sound on another device, in a completely different location.

 This is different to how information is recorded today because normally all of our information is stored on one big computer, rather than on lots of smaller ones in different places.
-The identity of everyone on the blockchain is hidden behind special addresses (like email addresses, but completely random numbers and letters instead), these are produced through cryptography.
-You can see what any address has been doing if you know those random numbers and letters.
+The identity of everyone on a blockchain is hidden behind special addresses (like email addresses, but completely random numbers and letters instead), these are produced through cryptography.
+You can see what any address has been doing if you know the numbers and letters that make up a particular address.
 Although anyone can have as many addresses as they want.
-This helps to makes blockchain totally private.
+This helps to make blockchain private.

 So we now know that blockchain is not a company, it provides privacy and that it is not one big computer storing information.
 But why does that make it so special?

 The challenge that blockchain solved is getting all of the different devices on the network to agree when any information is added, without letting anyone cheat the system and add whatever they wanted to.
-This is done through complicated computer programs that reward the people who have devices that work hard on recording the right information onto the blockchain.
-The rewards come in coins, called cryptocurrencies, like Bitcoin or LSK tokens, which are built on the blockchain and can be bought and sold for money, like US Dollars or Euros.
+This is done through complicated computer programs that reward the people who have devices that work hard on recording the right information onto a blockchain.
+The rewards come in tokens, called cryptocurrencies, like Bitcoin or LSK tokens, which are built on a blockchain and can be bought and sold for money, like US Dollars or Euros.